Creme Brulee Pumpkin Cheesecake

 • Let it rest for 20 minutes on the counter and then gently run a greased butter knife between sides of the cheesecakes and the springform to carefully separate it.
 (You don’t actually have to take the cheesecake out of the pan until ready to serve.)

-• Cool cheesecake for an hour and then place in the refrigerator.
-Refrigerate for at least 4 hours or even overnight.
+• Cool cheesecake for an hour, cover air-tight, and then place in the refrigerator.
+Refrigerate for at least 4 hours or overnight.

-• Spread super fine sugar evenly over the top of the cheesecake, evenly.
-Using a torch, melt the sugar to golden brown as it forms a crispy top.
+• Spread super fine sugar evenly over the top of the cheesecake.
+Using a culinary torch, melt the sugar to golden brown and then let it sit and rest as it forms a crispy top.
 Let it stand for about 5 minutes before cutting and serving.

 Nutrition